 It’s a fact: Having your AC repair expert come out more often than not is a possibility that arises when home air conditioning units are not properly maintained!
 Having your air conditioning system regularly maintained is essential to your home’s level of comfort.
 If your system isn’t running to the best of its abilities it could be consuming more energy than necessary and not providing the comfort you count on.
 Maintaining your home’s HVAC systems is just as important as keeping up with maintenance on your automobile.

-Frank's Heating and Air Conditioning can make sure your AC unit and other HVAC systems continue to run smooth and efficient.
+Frank’s Heating and AC, Ltd can make sure your AC unit and other HVAC systems continue to run smooth and efficient.
 Below are a few items our technicians check for during a maintenance visit.

 Dirty coils reduce the operational efficiency of your system, costing more in energy bills and an increase in wear-and-tear.

 Too much or too little refrigerant can damage the compressor leading to decreased efficiency.

 Clean and adjust blower components to provide proper system airflow for higher comfort levels.

 When it’s time for a new air conditioning system Frank’s Heating and AC, Ltd can provide you with efficient options.
 By providing industry-leading Rheem equipment we can make sure your home stays comfortable and your utility bills stay low.
 We offer Rheem solutions because of the top-quality, innovative products with the latest technology, dependable performance, great warranties and excellent service and support.
 All of this is why we confidently say, “Welcome to the new degree of comfort.”

 What do good central air units have in common?

 The best ones are efficient, operating on minimal electricity to hold utility bills down.
 They provide steady, dependable performance year after year when properly maintained.
 Good systems are quiet, long-lasting and low in service needs.